practicalli/clojure/docs/reference/performance/advanced-types.md

 # Advanced types

+!!!
+HINT "Clojure support for Java Primitives"
-> **Hint** Clojure has support for Java PrimitiveClojure has support for high-performance with Java primitive types in local contexts.
+    Clojure has support for high-performance with Java primitive types in local contexts.
 All Java primitive types are supported: int, float, long, double, boolean, char, short, and byte.
 In the extremely rare occasions where this is needed, it is added via metadata and therefore only adds to the existing code without rewriting it.

 Rather than write this Java: